Kong/docs.konghq.com/app/gateway-oss/2.4.x/hybrid-mode.md

 cluster_cert_key = cluster.key
 ```

-Note that Control Plane still needs a database (Postgres or Cassandra) to store the
+Note that control plane still needs a database (Postgres or Cassandra) to store the
 "source of truth" configurations, although the database never needs to be access by
-Data Plane nodes.
-You may run more than a single Control Plane nodes to provide load balancing
+data plane nodes.
+You may run more than a single control plane nodes to provide load balancing
 and redundancy as long as they points to the same backend database.

 ## PKI mode